wzdlc1996/HugoSource/content/Artic/physics/timeReversal/index.md

         \end{aligned}
         $$

-        The outline of the proof:
+        The road to the proof:

         1. Function $\chi_s(\cdot)$.
 This is the definition.